 Unless you have dairy allergies in your family, not all dairy is to be avoided until they are one year old.

 In fact, you can start introducing foods that contain dairy before this.

-As they turn big number one, the restrictions on drinking dairy are lifted.
+As they reach their first birthday, the CDC-suggested restrictions on drinking dairy are lifted.